WHERE WE STARTED:

 DISCOVER business Teen Academy

-Public Prep has secured three spots in the 1-week Discover Business Teen Academy, will gain knowledge in teamwork and leadership, communications, foreign language, networking, finance, marketing, market research, and business planning.
+Public Prep has secured three spots in the 1-week Discover Business Teen Academy.
+Scholars will gain knowledge in teamwork and leadership, communications, foreign language, networking, finance, marketing, market research, and business planning.
 Participants will hear from FDU business professors, guest speakers, and will partake in company site-visits.
 The skills learned at this camp can be applied to all areas of life – in school, business, and the world.

 SUmmer College immersion program